wp-plugins/simple-history/readme.txt

 1. Simple History as it looks on your (well, mine anyway..) dashboard.

+2. Simple History settings.
+Choose to show the plugin on your dashboard, or as a separately page.
+Or both.
+Or none, since you can choose to only use the secret RSS feed to keep track of the changes on you web site/WordPress installation.

 == Changelog ==

+= 0.3.1 =
+- forgot to escape html for posts
+- reduced memory usage...
+I think/hope...
+- changes internal verbs for actions. some old history items may look a bit weird.
+- added RSS feed for recent changes - keep track of changes via your favorite RSS-reader

 = 0.3 =
 - page is now added under dashboard (was previously under tools). just feel better.